hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 These are incredibly small, weak projectiles, cheap but useless in space battle.

+#### The Mega Flail (R)

+The Mega Flail is a spiked ball which is attached to a ship's belly.
+When required, it will be launched from a ships belly and crush or spike whatever is below it.
+It will then be pulled back with a rope attached to it.
+The only army that uses this is the Horsa army.

 #### Explosives

 ##### Hydro-bombs (R)

-This is a very powerful weapon, capable of taking out a small army.
+This is a very powerful bomb, capable of taking out a small army.
+When the bomb hits the surface, it implodes from the pressure.
+The force causes the shell to break apart, and the explosives inside expolade at full force.
+The shockwave of the bomb travels outward in a ripple, destroying anything in it's path.
 They are very expensive however, so use is limited.

+###### Types of hydro-bomb

+- Quick-sucsession bomb- these are meant to be fired quickly, one after the other.
+The first is to weaken the target, the second to destroy it and the third to destroy all remaining parts.
+- Suprise bomb- this is a bomb that lets out one leathal shot, giving the enemy no chance to resist.
+- Mini bomb- these are tiny bombs meant to take out a single target.
+These are not so good though, scince the power scales cubicaly.

 ##### Rockets (R)